Taraxacum officinale: Etymology

+The Latin name Taraxacum derives from the Arabic tarakhshaqūn, meaning "bitter herb".
+The Arabic term is possibly of Persian origin.
+Persian polymath Al-Razi used the word tarakhshaqūn in relation to dandelions, chicory, and endives.
+Al-Razi wrote "the tarakhshaqūn is like chicory, but more efficacious"; it is unclear exactly to which plant Al-Razi referred however.
+If Persian in origin, the word could have originally meant "bitter purslane" from تلک (talk or bitter) and چکش (chakūk or purslane).
+Gerard of Cremona, in translating Arabic to Latin around 1170, spelled it tarasacon.

 The Latin specific epithet officinale refers to the Latin word for 'medicinal' or 'of the apothecaries'.

-T. officinale has many English common names (some of which are no longer in use), including blowball, lion's-tooth, cankerwort, milk-witch, yellow-gowan, Irish daisy, monks-head, priest's-crown and puff-ball; other common names include, faceclock, pee-a-bed, wet-a-bed, swine's snout, white endive, and wild endive.
+T. officinale has many English common names (some of which are no longer in use), lion's-tooth, cankerwort, milk-witch, yellow-gowan, Irish daisy, monks-head, priest's-crown and puff-ball; other common names include, faceclock, pee-a-bed, wet-a-bed, swine's snout, white endive, and wild endive.
+The balls of seed heads are called "clocks" in both British and American English or "blowballs".

 The common name dandelion comes from the French dent de lion, or "lion's tooth", in reference to the plant's jagged-edged leaves.
+"Pee-a-bed" and "wet-a-bed" reflect the modern French term for the plant, pissenlit.
+This name and all those that imply ramped-up urine production refer to the well-known diuretic properties.

 Distribution and habitat

 Taraxacum officinale is native to Europe and Asia, and was originally imported to America as a food crop.
-It is now naturalized throughout North America, southern Africa, South America, New Zealand, Australia, and India.
-It occurs in all 50 states of the US and most Canadian provinces.
+It is now naturalised throughout North America (including all 50 states of the US and most Canadian provinces), southern Africa, South America, New Zealand, Australia, and India.

 The plant grows in temperate regions of the world in lawns, on roadsides, disturbed banks, shores of waterways, and other areas with moist soils.

+They are very hardy plants, able to grow in a variety of environments, and are tolerant of crowding, extremes of temperature, and low moisture.

 The plant is coveted by collectors in regions where the plant is trickier to grow such as the tropics, where people would often resort to smuggling seeds from overseas.

+Conservation

+Taraxacum officinale was evaluated in 2013 by the IUCN as "Least Concern" due to a large and stable population.
+It was similarly evaluated by NatureServe in 2016 as "Globally Secure", G5.